INFO 12 - Carrels and group study rooms

 These books and media may only be kept in the carrels for short-term use and have to be returned to the locations the same day when leaving the carrel.
 The library is entitled to carry out unannounced inspections.
 Media which have not been properly borrowed are removed and returned to their locations and, in case of reoccurrence, the user may be deprived from the right of using the carrel.

-• Should a carrel not be used for more than three opening days, it is cleared and made available for the person who has asked for a booking.
+• Should a carrel not be used for more than two opening days, it is cleared and made available for the person who has asked for a booking.

 Items then found in the carrel are considered lost items.
 Library books are removed, re-booked and returned to their locations.